-Mindfulness and interpersonal effectiveness are two core components of dialectical behavior therapy (DBT).
+Mindfulness and interpersonal effectiveness are two core components of dialectical behavior therapy (DBT), which is a comprehensive intervention originally developed for the treatment of suicidal behavior and borderline personality disorder (BPD.)
 Together, they are critical tools in the toolbox of any person.
 However, they are particularly useful for those struggling with addiction and trauma.

 Mindfulness relates to the relationship you have with yourself.
 On the other hand, interpersonal effectiveness deals with the relationships you have with others.
 According to Addiction Science & Clinical Practice, several studies have demonstrated the efficacy of DBT in reducing substance abuse in individuals with a co-occurring borderline personality disorder (BPD).
 Lantana Recovery offers a full array of DBT programming options.

 According to Neuroreport, mindfulness facilitates the thickness of the prefrontal cortex.
 Studies show that the greater the thickness of the prefrontal cortex, the greater its ability to control cravings.
-In DBT, mindfulness has a number of important tenets, including the following.
+For instance, an interpersonal mindfulness program embedded in a psychiatric nursing practicum was found effective.
+In DBT, mindfulness has a number of important tenets, including the following:

 When you’re being mindful, you want to practice carefully observing your surroundings in a completely nonjudgmental way.
 You could practice by looking at a rock and noticing its ridges, its shape, and its color.

 Next, practice being grateful for the things you observe around you.
 Notice how the chair you’re sitting in holds you up, how the ground provides a path for you to walk.
 Notice how electricity provides light for you to see.
 Notice the miraculousness of existence itself.